LanderMartyn/html-portfolio/README.md

 # html-portfolio
-i a damn project leave me dafuq alone
+is a damn project leave me dafuq alone